Mark Waddington (footballer): Falkirk (loan)

 On 3 January 2019 Waddington joined Scottish Championship side Falkirk on loan until the end of the 2018–19 season.
 Waddington played 14 times for the Bairns who finished bottom of the league and were relegated to the Scottish League One.

 Barrow

 On 28 June 2019, Wadington joined National League side Barrow on a one-year contract.
 At the end of a promotion winning season, Waddington was released.

 Blyth Spartans (loan)

 On 3 January 2020, Waddington signed for National League North side Blyth Spartans on loan for the remainder of the 2019/20 season.
 He moved to Croft Park having worked under Spartans manager Lee Clark on two separate occasions at Blackpool and Kilmarnock.
 Waddington featured 9 times for the club during his loan spell.

 Warrington Town

 In July 2021, Waddington joined Northern Premier League side Warrington Town.

+Coaching career

+In January 2023, he became a coach at Bolton Wanderers after previously working for the club's Football in the Community scheme.
+He also held a similar role at former club Blackpool between 2021 and 2023.